 - 6. Non-target Organisms.
 Includes the plant and animal hosts of the target species, the natural enemies of the target species living in the community, and other plants and animals, including vertebrates, lining in or near the community that are not the target of the pesticide. - 7.
 Notice of Intent ("NOI").
 "Notice of Intent" or "NOI" means a notification of intent to seek coverage under this GP, submitted by the IASP to the Department on a form provided by the Department. - 8.
 Notice of Termination ("NOT").
 "Notice of Termination" or "NOT" means a notification of intent to end coverage of a herbicide treatment program for a waterbody licensed under this GP, submitted by the IASP on a form provided by the Department. - 9.
 Public Water System.
-"Public water system" means water systems which regularly serve 25 or more people per day or which have at least 15 service connections as defined in Chapter 22 M.R.S.§ 2601 and 10-144 C.M.R.
-231 Section 2 in the State of Maine Rules Relating to Drinking Water. - 10.
+"Public water system" means water systems which regularly serve 25 or more people per day or which have at least 15 service connections as defined in General Provisions, 22 M.R.S.§ 2601 and Rules Relating to Drinking Water, 10-144 C.M.R. ch.
+231 §2 (last amended May 9, 2016) in the State of Maine Rules Relating to Drinking Water. - 10.
 Treatment Program.
 "Treatment Program" means an initial herbicide application and any booster applications within the same season and/or follow-up applications which are planned for subsequent years at rates and intervals specified in an NOI.
 It may also include the use of other non-chemical methods which will be used in combination with herbicide application to enhance its efficacy. - 11.
 Waters of the State.
-"Waters of the State" means any and all surface and subsurface waters that are contained within, flow through, or under or border upon this State or any portion of the State, including the marginal and high seas, except such waters as are confined and retained completely upon the property of one person and do not drain into or connect with any other waters of the State, but not excluding waters susceptible to use in interstate or foreign commerce, or whose use, degradation or destruction would affect interstate or foreign commerce, as defined at 38 M.R.S. §361-A.7.
+"Waters of the State" means any and all surface and subsurface waters that are contained within, flow through, or under or border upon this State or any portion of the State, including the marginal and high seas, except such waters as are confined and retained completely upon the property of one person and do not drain into or connect with any other waters of the State, but not excluding waters susceptible to use in interstate or foreign commerce, or whose use, degradation or destruction would affect interstate or foreign commerce, as defined at Organization and General Provisions, 38 M.R.S. §361-A (7).